certeu/morio/docs/docs/guides/contributors/docs/readme.md

 2. Googling this won't help.
 3. This requires proper explanation.
 A documentation page is the best option here.

-In this case, we create a terminology page: _flanking node_..
+In this case, we create a terminology page: _flanking node_.

 #### `TLS node`: Do nothing
 1. This is common terminology, people are unlikely to be confused by this.
 But even if they are...